 Potatoes Anna for Brunch with the Bunch

 I love this simple, classic French dish, and it is easy to make at home.
-The only two things that are necessary is the ability to slice potatoes thinly, and having a good heavy pan that you can put in the oven.
+The only two things that are necessary are the ability to slice potatoes thinly and having a good heavy pan that you can put in the oven.
 I have both of those.

-There are three of us, Stephen, Spane and me.
-Stephen, although an adult, is picky, and doesn’t like a lot of foods (won’t eat sautéed Rex Sole with Grapefruit Caper Butter).
-Thankfully, Spane who is five years old likes just about everything.
+There were three of us, Stephen, Spane, and me.
+Although an adult, Stephen is picky and doesn’t like a lot of foods (he won’t eat sautéed Rex Sole with Grapefruit Caper Butter).
+Thankfully, Spane, who was five years old, liked just about everything.

-We were supposed to go to brunch this morning, and I completely forgot.
-I started cleaning the house, doing other chores, etc., and I just didn’t feel like taking a bath and getting ready.
+I completely forgot that we were supposed to go to brunch that morning.
+So, I started cleaning the house, doing other chores, etc., and I just didn’t feel like taking a bath and getting ready.
 I wanted to make something nice at home, like scrambled eggs and some leftover bacon.
 We were out of eggs, so I sent the boys to the store.